America’s Original Sin

 In March, U.S. and South Korean officials announced the possibility of a Kim-Trump meeting.
 But regardless of whether diplomacy proceeds or the United States turns its focus to other tools—sanctions, deterrence, even military force—the same underlying challenge will remain: the outcome of this standoff will be determined by whether and how each country can influence the other.
 That, in turn, will depend on the beliefs and perceptions each holds about the other.
 The problems of perception and misperception afflict all policymakers that deal with foreign adversaries.
 But when it comes to relations between Washington and Pyongyang, those problems are especially profound, and the consequences of a miscalculation are uniquely grave.

 Any U.S. strategy toward North Korea involves using a combination of threats and promises to persuade Pyongyang to bend to Washington’s will.
 But whether the United States can actually persuade Pyongyang depends not just on which tools it chooses to use but also, more fundamentally, on how it is viewed by North Korea.
 How do North Korean leaders interpret the signals Washington sends?
-Do they see Washington’s threats
+Do they see Washington’s threats and promises as